willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 ----------------

 django-browserid 1.0 supports Django 1.8 and Jinja loaders other than jingo.
-However, there's nothing in the docs that tell you how to do it (I should fix that).
+However, there's nothing in the docs that tells you how to do it (I should fix that).

 The functions we need are all in ``django_browserid.helpers``.
 They're